RistoSd/Easy-Invest-Bank/README.md

 at the bottom of the `settings.py` file which is in the applications root folder

 ### Launch the application with:
-python manage.py runserver from the application's root folder
+`python manage.py runserver` from the application's root folder

 Navigate to http://127.0.0.1:8000 or http://localhost:8000

+Keep in mind that when a new user is created they have a balance of 0, you can add balance to a user in the admin panel.

 # Admin panel